-Student learning will be assessed through a written tests in biology and genetics, and an oral exam on the biology module, held at the end of the course.
+Student learning will be assessed through a written test and an oral exam held at the end of the course.
 The written test is mandatory to be admitted to the oral exam.

-The written test is organized into 30 questions for Biology and 30 questions for Medical Genetics with multiple-choice answers in which only one is correct.
-Each correct answer is given a score of 1 for Biology and 1 for Medical Genetics.
+The written test is organized into 60 questions with multiple-choice answers in which only one is correct.
+Each correct answer is given a score of 0,5.
 There is no penalty for wrong or not given answers.
-To access the oral test, the student must have obtained a grade \geq 18/30 in both the Biology and Medical Genetics modules.
-Notably, the written test is a selection test; in the oral exam the student is given the opportunity to demonstrate his preparation by discussing the topics of the course, to reason on issues related to biology by showing that he/she has acquired the ability to express himself in a suitable scientific language.
+To access the oral test, the student must have obtained a grade $\geq 18/30$ in the written test.
+Notably, in the oral exam the student is given the opportunity to demonstrate his preparation by discussing the topics of the course, to reason on issues related to biology by showing that he/she has acquired the ability to express himself in a suitable scientific language.